Institutional Review Board (IRB)

-The mission of the IRB Office is to ensure the protection of the safety, rights, and welfare of all human participants in research studies conducted by Johns Hopkins Bloomberg School of Public Health (JHSPH) faculty, staff, and students in the U.S. and in countries around the world.
+The mission of the IRB Office is to ensure the protection of the safety, rights, and welfare of all human participants in research studies conducted by Johns Hopkins Bloomberg School of Public Health (BSPH) faculty, staff, and students in the U.S. and in countries around the world.

 The Institutional Review Board (IRB) oversees two IRBs registered with the U.S. Office of Human Research Protections, IRB X and IRB FC, which meet weekly to review human subjects research applications for Bloomberg School faculty and students.

 The School’s human subjects protection program is registered with the U.S. Office of Human Research Protection (OHRP) as follows:

 Federal Wide Assurance (FWA): 00000287

 Both IRBs apply the requirements of the U.S. Common Rule, 45 CFR 46, to all non-exempt human subjects research.
 It reviews studies involving FDA regulated products in accordance with 21 CFR 50/56.

 IRB X oversees research that qualifies as Public Health Surveillance, Exempt, as well as non-Exempt research eligible for expedited review.
 IRB FC oversees all research that poses greater than minimal risk to individuals and/or to groups.